esma-eel/gwo-ekpm/README.md

 # Examining the role of active users in social networks using the gray wolf optimization algorithm
 # GRAY WOLF OPTIMIZATION
+The project is presented as part of a master's degree in Information technology for e-commerce engineering

 # Datasets:
 - pgp